ankitects/anki-manual/src/deck-options.md

 ## FSRS

 The [Free Spaced Repetition Scheduler (FSRS)](https://github.com/open-spaced-repetition/fsrs4anki/wiki/ABC-of-FSRS) is an alternative to Anki's legacy
-SuperMemo 2 (SM-2) scheduler.
-By more accurately determining when you are likely to forget, it can help you remember more material in the same amount of time.
+SuperMemo 2 (SM-2) algorithm.
+By more accurately determining how much information you are likely to forget, it can help you remember more material in the same amount of time.

 When you turn on FSRS, some new options